TerezaA1/EMS-documentation/index.rst

 Introduction
 ------------
-The energy managment portal (EMP) is a platform for viewing, oprating and parametrizing the microgrids.
+The energy managment system (EMS) is a platform for viewing, oprating and parametrizing the microgrids.
 It shows real-time data from the site alongside forecasts and optimized operation of the microgrid.
 The microgrid can consist of loads, energy storage system and/or power generation plants.
 The portal has access to the central microgrid contoller, which is responsible for optimal operation and power flows of the system.

 .. toctree::
    :maxdepth: 2